The Sulkan

 Hybrids

-The lutrophus are the only species that commonly interbreed with the sulkan.
-These hybrids are extremely common and rarely face any health or fertility issues.
-Most possess some level of future vision along with a vast level of magic.
+The lutrophus are the only species that commonly breeds with the sulkan.
+These hybrids are immensely common, rarely facing any health or fertility issues.
+In social contexts, these hybrids are often just referred to as sulkan.

 Psychology and Culture